 Osbornes settles finger amputation claim for record £1 million damages13 Aug 2019 | Sam Collard

 Osbornes acts for a factory worker who suffered partial finger amputations on his dominant hand when it got caught in a machine.
-Last month he achieved a settlement of his personal injury compensation claim for £1 million.
+Last month he achieved a settlement of his industrial injury claim for £1 million.

 The claimant had never previously operated any similar machinery, nor had he been trained for the task by his employer.
 He had only been working in the factory for a few weeks when he was sent to work on a production line due to staff shortages.
 One of the claimant’s colleagues was instructed to provide training, but in fact he only very briefly demonstrated how to work the machine, and failed to warn about the danger which ultimately caused the claimant’s fingers to become caught.